Friday, 16 December 2016

 An uneasy moment passes that drags slowly, but you can feel the hundreds of emotions pass quickly.

-“Would you like to come in?” she asks, “Yes, thank you”, and with that I was stepping inside my past.
+“Yes, thank you”, and with that I was stepping inside my past.

 Calm, just keep calm; it’s just for a couple more hours.